u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/customer_invoices/deferred_revenues.rst

 .. image:: deferred_revenues/deferred_revenues02.png
    :align: center
-   :alt: Selection of a Deferred Revenue Account on a draft invoice in Odoo Accounting
+   :alt: Selection of a Deferred Revenue Account on a draft invoice in Thrive Bureau ERP Accounting

 Choose a different Income Account for specific products
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~